phacoxcll/PhacoxsInjector/README.md

 ## Changelog
+1.0.8 (2019-01-11)
+- NDS ROM titles are now displayed correctly.
+- Some minor fixes.

 1.0.7 (2019-01-09)
 - Fix an bug in which the size of the NES ROMs to be injected is not correctly evaluated.